-Suspension is an action taken by a suspending official under subpart G of this part that immediately prohibits a person from participating in covered transactions and transactions covered under the Federal Acquisition Regulation (48 CFR chapter 1) for a temporary period, pending completion of an agency investigation and any judicial or administrative proceedings that may ensue.
+Suspension is an action taken by a suspending official under subpart G of this part that immediately prohibits a person from participating in covered transactions and transactions covered under the Federal Acquisition Regulations (48 CFR chapter 1) for a temporary period, pending completion of a Federal agency investigation and any judicial or administrative proceedings that may ensue.
 A person so excluded is suspended.

 § 180.1020 Voluntary exclusion or voluntarily excluded.

 (a) Voluntary exclusion means a person's agreement to be excluded under the terms of a settlement between the person and one or more agencies.
-Voluntary exclusion must have governmentwide effect.
+Voluntary exclusion must have a government-wide effect.

 (b) Voluntarily excluded means the status of a person who has agreed to a voluntary exclusion.

-PART 182—GOVERNMENTWIDE REQUIREMENTS FOR DRUG-FREE WORKPLACE (FINANCIAL ASSISTANCE)
+PART 182—GOVERNMENT-WIDE REQUIREMENTS FOR DRUG-FREE WORKPLACE (FINANCIAL ASSISTANCE)

 § 182.5 What does this part do?

-This part provides Office of Management and Budget (OMB) guidance for Federal agencies on the portion of the Drug-Free Workplace Act of 1988 (41 U.S.C.
-701–707, as amended) that applies to grants.
+This part provides guidance for Federal agencies on the portion of the Drug-Free Workplace Act of 1988 (41 U.S.C.
+8101-8106, as amended) that applies to grants.
 It also applies the provisions of the Act to cooperative agreements and other financial assistance awards, as a matter of Federal Government policy.

 § 182.10 How is this part organized?

-This part is organized in two segments.
+This part is organized into two segments.

-(a) Sections 182.5 through 182.40 contain general policy direction for Federal agencies' use of the uniform policies and procedures in subparts A through F of this part.
+(a) Sections 182.5 through 182.40 contain general policy direction for Federal agencies' use of the uniform policies and procedures in subparts A through F.

-(b) Subparts A through F of this part contain uniform governmentwide policies and procedures for Federal agency use to specify the—
+(b) Subparts A through F contain uniform government-wide policies and procedures for Federal agency use to specify the:

 (1) Types of awards that are covered by drug-free workplace requirements;